Tomislav Sunić: Biography

 Sunić's books and views can be described as being in the style of the GRECE, a school of thought by Alain de Benoist, who wrote a preface to Sunić's book and whose articles Sunić often translates into English.
 Sunić has widely written, translated and lectured in English, German, French and Croatian on many authors, novelists and political thinkers who can be called the predecessors of the European New Right (such as Southern Agrarians, Emile Cioran, Ernst Jünger and Louis-Ferdinand Céline) The "European New Right," or Nouvelle Droite, is a name for various forms of conservative, right-wing, or dissident cultural movements and political groupings which emerged in opposition to the liberal and leftist academic milieu of the mid- to late-20th century.
 Critics have argued that de Benoist has developed a novel cultural fascism and have depicted the advocates of Sunić's school of thought as "literary fascists".

-Kevin B. MacDonald, an evolutionary psychologist who has been characterized as "The Marx of the Anti-Semites", wrote an introduction to Sunić's book Homo Americanus, a book which deals extensively with the Judeo-Christian mindset and its secular modalities in the USA.
+Evolutionary psychologist Kevin B. MacDonald wrote an introduction to Sunić's book Homo Americanus, a book which deals extensively with the Judeo-Christian mindset and its secular modalities in the USA.
 MacDonald states the work "addresses the modern world of hyper-liberalism, globalist capitalism and the crisis of our inherited Indo-European civilization".
 Sunić is critical of Judeo-Christian monotheism, to which he attributes the rise of communism and liberalism.

 Sunić has been critical of post-World War II legislative changes in Europe, regarding non-white immigration and restrictions on freedom of speech.
 He has attended and spoken at some conferences organized and attended by historical revisionists.
-In August 2003, he gave a lecture in German at a conference sponsored by Germany's neo-Nazi party, the National Democratic Party, alongside the far-right ex-lawyer Horst Mahler.
 He lectured on Carl Schmitt, a German legal scholar, who was influential in Nazi Germany.
 Sunić's articles have been published in American, French, German and Croatian journals, including the now defunct Journal of Historical Review.
+In August 2003, he gave a lecture in German at a conference sponsored by Germany's National Democratic Party of Germany alongside Horst Mahler.